NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 .. topic:: Reactivate after seven days

    If your account has been suspended for more than seven days and you had a software token, you must apply for a new token.
-To do so, visit AIM (Account Information Management) and select **Make a Request for an RSA Token**.
+You can do this by visiting AIM (Account Information Management) and selecting Make a Request for an RSA Token.
 Complete the form and Submit.

    Once your account has been reactivated and your token has been re-enabled, you will be required to set a new PIN only if you have